-Evaluation South Asia [See attached report] is the first edition of a professional journal serving the interests of evaluators in South Asia.
-Its articles describe the issues facing evaluators now making headway in establishing and evaluation profession in this part of the world The first chapter, The Pillars of Public Evaluation , establishes the framework for an effective country-wide evaluation profession and practice that will make evaluation an inherent part of the processes used to develop, plan, operate, and assess government programs.
+Evaluation South Asia [See attached report] is the first edition of a professional journal serving the interests of program evaluators in South Asia.
+It describe the issues facing evaluators now making headway in establishing a program evaluation and monitoring profession in this part of the world The first chapter, The Pillars of Public Evaluation , establishes the framework for an effective country-wide evaluation profession and practice that will make program evaluation an inherent part of the processes used to develop, plan, operate, and assess government programs.

 The Citizens’ Health Care Working Group, comprised of 14 citizens from diverse backgrounds, was selected to represent an informed cross section of the American people, was authorized by the Medicare Prescription Drug, Improvement and Modernization Act of 2003, to develop recommendations to improve the nation's healthcare system.
 The nonpartisan group was tasked with engaging the public in a nationwide discussion of options to address the crisis in health care and improve the health care system in the United States.
 By listening to citizens from communities across the country, the Working Group developed recommendations to transform the nation’s health care system while addressing runaway costs, unaffordable care, and unreliable quality.
 The results of their work, which was sent to the President and Congress, is summarized in their September 2006 report, “Health Care that Works For All Americans."